eflumerf/styleguide/dune-daq-cppguide.md

 latter case should be rare; it's mostly an issue in fairly complicated template code, which is [discouraged in most cases](#Template_metaprogramming).

+### Trailing Return Type Syntax [DUNE VERSION]

+The only time it's OK to use a trailing return type is when specifying the return type of a [lambda expression](#Lambda_expressions).
+In some cases the compiler is able to deduce a lambda's return type, but not in all cases.

 ## Google-Specific Magic